astorfi/TensorFlow-World/docs/installation/install_from_the_source.rst

 Validate the Installation
 --------------------------

-In the terminal, the following script must be run correctly without any error and preferablely any warning:
+In the terminal, the following script must be run (``in the home directory``) correctly without any error and preferablely any warning:

 .. code:: bash